svgoudar/data_engineering_journey/DATA.md

 - In this video, we learned about some of the different data movement approaches—the ETL (or Extract, Transfer, and Load process) and ELT (or the Extract, Load, and Transform process).
 We also learned about Data Pipelines, encompassing the complete journey of data from one system to another.

+- **Definition of Data Integration**:
+  - Discipline comprising practices, architectural techniques, and tools for ingesting, transforming, combining, and provisioning data across various types.

+- **Usage Scenarios**:
+  - Ensuring data consistency across applications.
+  - Master data management.
+  - Data sharing between enterprises.
+  - Data migration and consolidation.

+- **In Analytics and Data Science**:
+  - Accessing, queuing, or extracting data from operational systems.
+  - Transforming and merging extracted data.
+  - Ensuring data quality and governance.
+  - Delivering data through integrated approach for analytics.

+- **Relation to ETL and Data Pipelines**:
+  - Data integration combines disparate data into unified view, while data pipeline covers entire data movement journey.
+  - ETL is a process within data integration.

+- **Capabilities of Modern Data Integration Solutions**:
+  - Extensive catalog of pre-built connectors.
+  - Open-source architecture.
+  - Optimization for batch processing and continuous data streams.
+  - Integration with Big Data sources.
+  - Additional functionalities like data quality, governance, compliance, and security.
+  - Portability across cloud environments.

+- **Data Integration Platforms and Tools**:
+  - Offerings from various vendors: IBM, Talend, SAP, Oracle, Denodo, SAS, Microsoft, Qlik, TIBCO.
+  - Examples of open-source frameworks: Dell Boomi, Jitterbit, SnapLogic.
+  - Cloud-based Integration Platform as a Service (iPaaS) offerings.

+- **Evolution of Data Integration**:
+  - Continues to evolve with businesses embracing newer technologies and increasing data variety and use in decision-making.

+## Big Data

+- **Definition of Big Data**:
+  - Refers to dynamic, large, and disparate volumes of data created by people, tools, and machines.
+  - Requires innovative and scalable technology for collection, hosting, and analytical processing to derive real-time business insights.

+- **V's of Big Data**:
+  - **Velocity**: Speed at which data accumulates, facilitated by near or real-time streaming and processing technologies.
+  - **Volume**: Scale of data increase, driven by more data sources, higher resolution sensors, and scalable infrastructure.
+  - **Variety**: Diversity of data sources and formats, including structured and unstructured data from various sources.
+  - **Veracity**: Quality and origin of data, including attributes like consistency, completeness, integrity, and ambiguity.
+  - **Value**: Ability to derive value from data beyond profit, including medical, social, and personal benefits.

+- **Examples of V's in Action**:
+  - **Velocity**: Every 60 seconds, hours of footage uploaded to YouTube, demonstrating rapid data accumulation.
+  - **Volume**: Approximately 2.5 quintillion bytes of data generated daily by digital devices used by the world population.
+  - **Variety**: Various types of data including text, pictures, sound, health data from wearables, and IoT device data.
+  - **Veracity**: Challenges in dealing with 80% unstructured data, requiring reliable methods for analysis and visualization.

+- **Handling Big Data**:
+  - Requires alternative tools leveraging distributed computing power like Apache Spark and Hadoop ecosystem.
+  - Enables extraction, loading, analysis, and processing of data across distributed compute resources.
+  - Provides organizations with more ways to connect with customers and enrich services.

+- **Impact of Big Data**:
+  - Demonstrates the journey of personal data through big data analysis, leading to insights and services that may benefit individuals.

+- **Big Data Processing Technologies**:
+  - Provide ways to work with large sets of structured, semi-structured, and unstructured data to derive value from big data.

+- **Open Source Technologies for Big Data Analytics**:
+  - **Apache Hadoop**:
+    - Collection of tools for distributed storage and processing of big data.
+    - Scales from single node to clusters, offering reliable and cost-effective storage solution.
+    - Incorporates emerging data formats and provides real-time access for stakeholders.

+  - **Apache Hive**:
+    - Data warehouse for query and analysis built on top of Hadoop.
+    - Read-based, less suitable for transaction processing, but suitable for ETL, reporting, and data analysis tasks.
+    - Enables easy access to data via SQL.

+  - **Apache Spark**:
+    - Distributed data analytics framework for complex analytics in real-time.
+    - General-purpose engine for various applications including Interactive Analytics, Streams Processing, Machine Learning, etc.
+    - Utilizes in-memory processing to increase computation speed, with support for multiple programming languages and data sources.